Frequently Asked Questions

 Are the fees fixed forever?

-The fees are reviewed periodically to ensure they cover actual costs.
-However, they're designed to be stable and predictable.
-The Woodland Stewardship Fee is secured by a covenant that runs with the land.
+The fees are CPI-linked and reviewed periodically to ensure they cover actual costs.
+The Woodland Stewardship Fee is secured by a permanent covenant that runs with the land, ensuring ongoing funding for the Woodland Bank.

 What happens if I don't pay the fees?